MrBig83/MrBig83/README.md

 - 👋 Hi, I’m @MrBig83
-- 👀 I’m interested in anything C#, GoLang or React.
+- 👀 I’m interested in anything C#, JS, GoLang or React.
-- 🌱 I’m currently learning C#, GitHub, GoLang & React.
+- 🌱 I’m currently learning JavaScript.
 Any hints or tips are much appreciated.
-- 💞️ I’m looking to collaborate on C# and GitHub.
+- 💞️ I’m looking to collaborate on C# and JS.
 (Various projects) Any help or tips are always nice. :) Feel free to have a look at my public projects and drop a comment if you´dd like.
 (Any comment would be nice :) )
 - 📫 Contact: Discord: Mr.Big#5345

 <!---